 where L is the characteristic length of the fish and is the water kinematic viscosity.
-When a fish moves in a confined area in presence of other bodies, the normalized velocity and the pressure coefficient depend not only on the fish's body shape but also on the time varying geometric parameters, which define the disposition of the fish with respect to other bodies.
-For instance, in Figure 2 depend on the distance between the head of the fish and its side from the two walls of the corner.
+When a fish moves in a confined area in the presence of other bodies, the normalized velocity and the pressure coefficient depend on the fish's body shape and on the time-varying geometric parameters, defining the disposition of the fish with respect to other bodies.
+For instance, in Figure 2, depend on the distance between the head of the fish and its side from the two walls of the corner.

 Distance of detection

-A fish approaching to a wall hits it approximately 15% of events.
-An example of a collision event is shown in Figure 8.
+A fish approaching a wall hits it approximately 15% of events, and an example of a collision event is shown in Figure 8.